njhdunn/msi-container-tutorial/_episodes/01-introduction.md

 ---

-# Apptainer/Singularity
+## What is it?
 Apptainer/Singularity is a container platform that allows software engineers and researchers to easily share their work with others by packaging and deploying their software applications in a portable and reproducible manner.

-When you download a Singularity container image, you essentially receive a virtual computer disk that contains all of the necessary software, libraries and configuration to run one or more applications or undertake a particular task, e.g. to support a specific research project.
+When you download an Apptainer container image, you essentially receive a virtual computer disk that contains all of the necessary software, libraries and configuration to run one or more applications or undertake a particular task, e.g. to support a specific research project.

 This saves you the time and effort of installing and configuring software on your own system or setting up a new computer from scratch, as you can simply run a Singularity container from the image and have a virtual environment that is identical to the one used by the person who created the image.